sobri909/CloudKitQueues/README.md

 least amount of CloudKit requests.

 This makes it possible to get the best possible performance out of CloudKit, with the minimum number of requests within CloudKit's request limits.

+## No Manual Queue Management Required

+With CloudKitQueues you no longer need to manage batch CloudKit operations in your loops, nor manage failures or retries on batch operations.
+Simply call `fetch()`, `save()`, `delete()` on individual CKRecords and CKRecordIDs, and CloudKitQueues will ensure that they are batched together in the most efficient manner.

+The same methods are suitable both for single standalone operations and large batch opertaions.
+CloudKitQueues will ensure that the they are performed optimally in all cases.

 ## Individual Completion Closures